LogoLogo

 Motivation

-The introduction of the BEEF format (BRC-62) provided a solution for transmitting transaction data in a binary format to allow Simplified Payment Verification (SPV) with minimal bandwidth.
+The introduction of the BEEF format (BRC-62) provided a solution for transmitting transaction data in a binary format to allow (SPV) with minimal bandwidth.
 However, BEEF allows the inclusion of multiple, potentially unrelated transactions aggregated within the same structure, making it flexible but not ideal for cases where strict atomicity is needed.

 Atomic BEEF is motivated by the following challenges: